What’s the difference between Alzheimer’s and dementia?

 2. REDUCE FALLS

 Physical exercises, while good for the body, mind, and circulatory system, also help maintain core strength, balance, and prevent falls.
-Over 18 months, the research team at AFSC conducted an analysis that focused on tracking falls and emergency room visits.
-They found that in the first six months of attending ADHC, patients experienced a 47% reduction in falls, and a 25% reduction in emergency room visits.
+Over 18 months, the research team at AFC conducted an analysis that focused on tracking falls and emergency room visits.
+They found that in the first six months of attending Adult Day Health Care, patients experienced a 47% reduction in falls, and a 25% reduction in emergency room visits.
 Preventing a fall and staying out of the emergency room are top priorities, as they can be life and death situations.

 Patients who are stimulated during the day sleep better at night and are less likely have falls at home, and patients who are social and enjoying themselves are less likely to be depressed, and more likely to eat better.
 These services and benefits translate into much improved quality of life for both patients and caregivers.